xjmusic/xjmusic/README.md

     docker-compose up -d --build

 There is a MySQL dump of a complete example database, for quickly bootstrapping a dev environment.
 This file is located in the root of the project, at **example-database.sql**

+Load the example database into `mysql01xj1`:

+    mysql -uroot -hmysql01xj1 -e"drop database if exists xj; create database xj;" mysql -uroot -hmysql01xj1 xj < example-database.sql

+There's a convenience script to do this, that requires only the mysql host as input:

+    bin/mysql-reset

+*note that the latest codebase may run migrations on top of that ^^^, and of course it had better pass checksum ;)*

+## Docs

+When logged into the UI, visit the "Docs" section in the top nav.

+This is an interface for documents that are actually generated from source code when the project is compiled.

+This mechanism allows for documents tracked to the version of the source code to be made available with permissions only to logged-in users.

+See also the **/docs** folder.
+By Accessing the contents of that folder, you agree to these terms:

+> Please only read that file on your machine and then delete.
+Please do Not email that file anywhere, or upload it to any other servers.
+I prefer that (because it is in its 12-month non-disclosed "provisional" state with the U.S.P.T.O.) the file only be read directly by a person with access to my VPN wherein all work pertaining to it is stored.
+Thanks!

 ## Additional commands